mattdton/Somatic-shortV-nf/README.md

 ## Infrastructure usage and recommendations

-This pipeline has been successfully implemented on NCI Gadi  using infrastructure-specific configs.
+This pipeline has been successfully implemented on [NCI Gadi](https://nci.org.au/our-systems/hpc-systems), [Pawsey Setonix HPC](https://pawsey.org.au/systems/setonix/) and [Pawsey Nimbus cloud](https://pawsey.org.au/systems/nimbus-cloud-service/) using infrastructure-specific configs.
 These configs can be used to interact with the job scheduler and assign a project code to all task job submissions for billing purposes.
 You can use the following flags to handle accounting:

 * `--whoami` your NCI or Pawsey user name
+* `--setonix_account` the Setonix project account you would like to bill service units to
 * `--gadi-account` the Gadi project account you would like to bill service units to